yangit/webcamRecorder/readme.md

     npm install
     node index

+Features:

     [X] Check
-        [X] recorded mjpeg file can be played with vlc [X] bitrate on average allows to write 10 streams for 10 days to single 2TB drive.
-    [X] settings file
+        [X] recorded mjpeg file can be played with vlc [X] bitrate on average 500mb for 10 cams for 10 min [X] settings file
     [X] create separate folder for each camera
     [X] connect to cams from settings file